Resolving the BODY_SIZE_LIMIT for File Uploads on AWS Amplify Hosting with SvelteKit SSR

 BODY_SIZE_LIMIT=52428800 # 50MB

-Despite correct settings, process.env.BODY_SIZE_LIMIT was undefined in the Lambda environment.
+Despite being set correctly everywhere, process.env.BODY_SIZE_LIMIT was undefined in the Lambda environment.

 SvelteKit handles environment variables as follows:

-It turned out that $env/static/private had the value, but process.env was undefined.
+I found that $env/static/private could read the value, but process.env returned undefined.

 const body_size_limit = parseInt(env('BODY_SIZE_LIMIT', '524288'));

-The env function, defined in env.js, reads from process.env:
+The env function is defined in env.js and reads environment variables from process.env:

 function env(name, fallback) {